-Hart Marlow is an Associate at su11 and an Adjunct Assistant Professor at the Pratt Institute School of Graduate Architecture and Urban Design.
+Hart Marlow is an Adjunct Assistant Professor at the Pratt Institute School of Graduate Architecture and Urban Design.
 At Pratt, Hart serves as the Coordinator of Media for the Graduate Architecture Program where the work explores New Architectural Mediums and the Co-Coordinator of the Master of Architecture Design 1 Studio.
 Hart has previously taught at New York College of Technology, The University of Pennsylvania, Cornell University, Tulane University, The Architectural Association Visiting Schools in Rio de Janeiro and São Paulo.
 Hart received his Masters in Architecture from Pratt Institute and a Bachelors of Science in Architectural Studies from Louisiana Tech University.

 2020 - 2002: Maia Muniz Moreno, Elise Hoff, Amir Ashtiani, Asli Oney, Ulrika Lindell, Suzanne Agbayani, Dunbee Choi, Michael Skitsas, Luiza De Souza, Hannibal Newsom, Claire Laurence, Milad Showkatbakhsh, Jill Lee, Xiao Lin, Reynolds Diaz, Shunsuke Nakano, Ana Untiveros-Ferrel, Julie Roberts, Eric Battino, Alan Song-Ching Tai, Richard Baxley, Andrew Ruggles, Matt Lake, Andrew Lucia, Kyu Chun, Stefan Rinnebach, Isaac C. Coffee, Felix Hoepner, Aaron White, Florian Froehlich, Naser Madouh, Jun Pak, Banu Tanguler, Benjamin Kroll, Ezra Ardolino, Tobias Schwinn, Ani Schaeffer